sazk07/ORNATE-Optimized-Keyboard-Layout-Project/README.md

 ![image of keyboard layout](rukia.jpg)

 The conventional QWERTY keyboard is not optimized for modern day typing because it was designed in 1873 to prevent typewriter keys from jamming, not for easier or faster typing.
-Under QWERTY the most frequently used keys were placed apart from each other to prevent them from jamming; This results in a non-ergonomic layout.
+Under QWERTY the most frequently used keys were placed apart from each other to prevent them from jamming; this results in a non-ergonomic layout.
 The problem is, we don't use typewriters anymore so the question of keys jamming is reduntant.
-Keyboards are still using this inefficient pattern.
-However, there are alternatives.
+Keyboards are still using this inefficient layout.
+However, there are alternatives available.

-This is a variation of the Colemak designed keyboard.
+This is a variation of the Colemak-DH designed keyboard layout.
 It uses Colemak's own metrics to score a lower Finger Bigram frequency and lower Total Finger Effort score than Colemak itself.
 It is 84% more efficient than QWERTY.

 # How to install
 * Go to the green button "Code" and download ZIP the rukia folder